senzacionale/xamarin-jose-jwt/README.md

 # Xamarin Ultimate Javascript Object Signing and Encryption (JOSE) and JSON Web Token (JWT) Implementation for .NET 4.0+

+# NOT MAINTAINED ANYMORE.
+WILL TRY TO UPDATE IT IF I WILL HAVE TIME!

 This is copy of https://github.com/dvsekhvalnov/jose-jwt build for Xamarin Assemblies (http://developer.xamarin.com/guides/android/under_the_hood/assemblies/)

 Minimallistic library for generating, decoding and encryption [JSON Web Tokens](http://tools.ietf.org/html/draft-jones-json-web-token-10).
 Supports full suite